sayak119/Lyrify/README.md

 # Lyrify

-Lyrify is a decentralized application (DApp) that allows users to post text, such as song lyrics, to the Ethereum blockchain.
+Lyrify is a decentralized application (DApp) that allows users to save song lyrics, to the Ethereum blockchain.
 This enables users to permanently store a record of their written work in the blockchain, which may be used to protect content creators against copyright infringement.

 ## Getting Started